battermann/cvk77.github.io/_posts/2015-12-03-parser-combinators.markdown

 * [FParsec](http://www.quanttec.com/fparsec/) for F#
 * [PyParsing](http://pyparsing.wikispaces.com/) for Python

 If you want to know more about the details of the whole `do`-notation and `return`-stuff or just impress your friends with [Zygohistomorphic prepromorphisms](https://wiki.haskell.org/Zygohistomorphic_prepromorphisms), [Learn You A Haskell](http://learnyouahaskell.com/) is an excellent start.
-At the time of writing, Christopher Allen and Julie Moronuki are about 90% done with their [Haskell Book](http://haskellbook.com/).
+At the time of writing, [Chris Allen](https://github.com/bitemyapp) and [Julie Moronuki](https://twitter.com/argumatronic) are about 90% done with their [Haskell Book](http://haskellbook.com/).
 I'm sure it will be awesome.